schwayweb/dev123/README.md

 ```
 dev123.pwd('your password');
 ```
-**Attention!!!** Use it only for public data.Do not use this for private data because this password can be cracked by hackers.
+**Attention!!!** Use it only for public data.Do not use this option for private data because this password can be cracked by hackers.

 ## How to set logs to be always visible in console
 ```